 </definition>

-The attitude definition section shall include the spacecraft axes to be pointed and the elements external to the spacecraft to point to.
+The attitude definition section shall include the spacecraft axes to be pointed and the elements external to the spacecraft to which to point.

-As a general rule the pointing request is provided by means of a spacecraft direction pointing (boresight, defined by an instrument direction, antenna or an arbitrary direction in the spacecraft body frame) to a direction external to the SC (e.g. celestial body) and then a rotation around the boresight to complete the attitude definition for the request (this last can be left undefined or an angular rate around the boresight provided for spin stabilized spacecraft)
+Note: As a general rule the pointing request is provided by means of a spacecraft direction pointing (boresight, defined by an instrument direction, antenna or an arbitrary direction in the spacecraft body frame) to a direction external to the SC (e.g. celestial body) and then a rotation around the boresight to complete the attitude definition for the request (this last can be left undefined or an angular rate around the boresight provided for spin stabilized spacecraft)

 The attitude definition section shall define the main direction of the pointing.

-The definition of the main direction to be pointed shall use the reference to the directions defined in the previsou steps.
+The definition of the main direction to be pointed shall use the reference to the directions defined in the previous steps.

-The definition of the direction to point to shall use the reference to the directions defined in the previou steps.
+The definition of the direction to point to shall use the reference to the directions defined in the previous steps.

 <definition name=”defBlock” version=“a.b”>